-To generate realistic samples with high likelihood, our approach assumes the availability of a pre-trained diffusion model trained on the dataset $\dataset$.
-Given the diffusion denoiser model $\epsilon_\theta$, we propose \projectname (\projectabbr, check Fig. \ref{fig:algo_description}) to restrict the domain of a generated sample without sacrificing sample quality.
-Described in Algorithm \ref{alg: constrained synthesis}, \projectabbr\ effectively guides the diffusion denoising process towards the constraint set.

-We follow the typical DDIM inference procedure.
-Starting with a sample from the standard normal distribution $\standardnormal$ (line 1), we perform sequential denoising (lines 2 to 10).
+In this section, we describe \textbf{Algorithm \ref{alg: constrained synthesis}} for satisfying the desired constraints while maximizing the likelihood of the generated samples.
+The procedure alternates between: (1) maximizing likelihood using a pre-trained diffusion model, and (2) enforcing constraints by projecting the expected time series onto the constraint set.
+In other words, to generate a typical sample in the support of $p_{\mathrm{data}}$, \projectabbr\ uses a diffusion model that was trained to maximize the likelihood of observing samples from the given dataset.
+However, to ensure constraint satisfaction, in \projectabbr, we perturb the denoised sample after every denoising update, using a projection step towards the constraint set.
+Starting with a sample from $\standardnormal$ (line 1), we perform sequential denoising using the standard DDIM reverse process (lines 2 to 10).
 Line 3 refers to the forward pass through the denoiser to obtain the noise estimate $\denoiser(z_t,t)$.
-After every denoising step, we obtain the posterior mean estimate $\zohatzt$ (line 4).
-We then project this estimate towards the constraint set $\constraintset$ to obtain the projected posterior mean estimate $\zohatprojzt$ (line 5).
-Later, we perform a DDIM reverse sampling step with $\zohatprojzt$ and $\denoiser(z_t,t)$ to obtain $z_{t-1}$ (lines 7-9).
+After every denoising step, we obtain the posterior mean estimate $\zohatzt$ (line 4) and project it towards the constraint set $\constraintset$ to obtain the projected posterior mean estimate $\zohatprojzt$ (line 5).
+Finally, we perform a DDIM reverse sampling step with $\zohatprojzt$ and $\denoiser(z_t,t)$ to obtain $z_{t-1}$ (lines 7-9).